mgzeke0/movie_classifier/README.md

 The inference part can be run in a single command line or as a REST server.

 To be able to run it, please read the whole file and follow all the Set up and Preparation sections.
+This code was developed on Ubuntu 18.04.

 ## Set up